Godot-Languages-Support/godot-lang-support/README.md

 ## 🏅 Okay, I guess?
 1. **[C++ *GDNative support*](https://github.com/godotengine/godot-cpp) 💍🔌**

-  C++ is a bit of a hot potato anywhere, and it is here as well: some people like to use it, but it could use better documention in places.
+  C++ is a bit of a hot potato anywhere, and it is here as well: some people like to use it, but it could use better documentation in places.
 Some peeves such as not being able to use modern C++ features starting from C++11 dwell in this API.

 ## Left 4 Dead
 1. **[Go](https://github.com/ShadowApex/godot-go) 👥🔌**